 The Apple Pay monopoly debate is a long complex saga with recent developments.
 The EU finally issued an official complaint regarding Apple’s so called ‘closed’ NFC, with PayPal playing a role in that complaint.
 This post is a summary collection of scattered posts on the subject that I’ll be adding to as the saga evolves.

 The German law to force Apple to open it’s “NFC chip” is a confusing one.
 Why does an EU country with one of the lowest cashless usage rates single out one company’s NFC product in a last minute rider to an anti-money laundering bill?
 That’s not banking policy, it is politics.
 Details are few but let’s take a look at what it could mean because when it comes to NFC technology, details are everything.

-The A/S Series Secure Enclave and Secure Element are the black box areas of Apple Pay.
-The iOS Security 12.3 documentation suggests the Secure Element is a separate chip, but Apple’s custom implementation of the FeliCa Secure Element, and the apparent ability of Apple to update Secure Element applets to support new services like MIFARE in iOS 12 suggests something else, but it is anybody’s guess.
+The Apple Silicone Secure Enclave and Secure Element are the black box areas of Apple Pay.
+Apple’s custom implementation of Mobile FeliCa and the ability of Apple to update their Secure Element to support new services like MIFARE in iOS 12, strongly suggests a GlobalPlatform licensed embedded secure element built into Apple Silicon, but it is anybody’s guess.
 Apple would like to keep it that way.